knuckleswtf/scribe/docs/plugins.md

 # Extending functionality with plugins
 You can use plugins to alter Scribe's behaviour when extracting info about your endpoints.
-For instance, suppose all your listing endpoints support pagination query parameters `ageSize` and `page`, and yopu don't want toannotate with `@queryParam` on each method.
+For instance, suppose all your listing endpoints support pagination query parameters `pageSize` and `page`, and you don't want to annotate with `@queryParam` on each method.
 You can create a plugin that adds this to all your query parameters.
 Let's see how to do this.

 ## The stages of route processing
 Route processing is performed in the following stages, in this order: